This is how they wanted us to be free. They succeeded.

-Bhagat Singh on the strength of bombs and labelling them as ‘lunatics’ by the British Government –
+Bhagat Singh on the strength of bombs and labeling them as ‘lunatics’ by the British Government –

 Bhagat Singh called it a practical protest –

-Bhagat Singh claimed to attack on institution and not to kill or harm any individual –
+Bhagat Singh claimed to attack institution and not to kill or harm any individual –

-“Solemn resolutions passed by the House have been contemptuously trampled underfoot on the floor of the so called Indian Parliament.
-In short, we have utterly failed to find any justification for the existence of an institution which, despite all its pomp and splendour, organised with the hard earned money of the sweating millios of India, is only a hollow show and a mischievous make believe.
-Alike, have we failed to comprehend the mentality of the public leaders who help the government to squander public time and money on such a manifestly stage managed exhibition of the India’s helpless subjection.”
+“Solemn resolutions passed by the House have been contemptuously trampled underfoot on the floor of the so-called Indian Parliament.
+In short, we have utterly failed to find any justification for the existence of an institution which, despite all its pomp and splendor, organized with the hard-earned money of the sweating millions of India, is only a hollow show and mischievous make-believe.
+Alike, have we failed to comprehend the mentality of the public leaders who help the government to squander public time and money on such a manifestly stage-managed exhibition of India’s helpless subjection.”

-Why exploding the bombs was not a violent move?
+Why exploding the bombs was not a violent movie?

-Bhagat Singh made his motive very clear behind this attack on British Government; but sadly he and others are still termed as ‘Terrorist’ in few of our history text books.
-Is this the way, a nation honour his martyrs?
-Is this the way, a nation remembers his martyrs?
-If yes, then we should stop wishing for more Azads, Bhagats, Sukhdevs or Rajgurus to be born in this nation.
+Bhagat Singh made his motive very clear behind this attack on the British Government, but sadly he and others are still termed as ‘Terrorist’ in a few of our history textbooks.
+Is this the way, a nation honors its martyrs?
+Is this the way, a nation remembers its martyrs?
+If yes, then we should stop wishing for more Azad’s, Bhagats, Sukhdevs, or Rajgurus to be born in this nation.
 Period!

 Read More –